AdobeDocs/experience-manager-65.de-DE/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 * Authentifizierung

-  Es wird davon ausgegangen, dass AEM das *einzige* Web-Front-End ist und daher *alle* Authentifizierungen verarbeitet.
+  AEM wird als *only* Webfrontend und führt daher *all* Authentifizierung.

 * Konten in Hybris